-Launch a Service Gateway virtual appliance from Google Cloud Platform (GCP) using a deployment package.
+Launch a Service Gateway virtual appliance from Google Cloud using a deployment package.

-you can deploy the Service Gateway virtual appliance from GCP using a deployment package.
+the Service Gateway virtual appliance to your Google Cloud environment using a deployment

 requirements to ensure your virtual appliance has the settings needed to deploy the services you